jtclarkjr/discord-anime-bot/README.md

 - `/anime release` - Show all currently releasing anime
 - `/anime season <season> [year]` - Get all anime from a specific season and year
 - `/anime find <prompt>` - Find anime using AI based on description (powered by GPT-5) _(requires OpenAI API key)_

+## Help Command

+Use `/anime help` to see a full list of all available commands, subcommands, and their arguments.
+The help output is always up-to-date with the bot's features and shows usage for every command, including subcommand groups and required/optional arguments.

 ## Project Structure